Rexios80/Twitch-Event-Keyboard-Shortcuts/README.md

 4. After authenticating, enter the "ACCESS TOKEN" into the "OAuth Token" field
 5. Click the start button

 The application is now listening for events on your Twitch channel!
-Add as many shortcuts as you like, and create Issues for any feedback you may have.
+Add as many shortcuts as you like, and create issues for any feedback you may have.

 ![Demo Image](https://github.com/Rexios80/Twitch-Event-Keyboard-Shortcuts/blob/master/demo.png)